uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

 bannerLink: 'https://unsplash.com/photos/3jBU9TbKW7o'
 # see src/pages/index.js for default keywords
 keywords: staff engineer,playbook,career,responsibilties
 excerpt: Every engineer should be allocating their time to execution, learning, planning, and support in different ratios.
-This post is a cognitive artefact outlining the responsibilty ratios of a Staff Engineer, adjust ratios to suit yourself.
+This post is a cognitive artefact outlining the responsibility ratios of a Staff Engineer, adjust ratios to suit yourself.
 ---

 You've been promoted to Staff Engineer, now what?
 Reallocate your time.